 Value for money

-Want the cheapest car?
-Peugeot will supply it for you, at £8,245 to the Up’s £8,635.
+The cheapest 108 is £8,245 to the Up’s £8,635.
 From there, it’s down to personal preference as realistically it’s a close-run thing.
 VW promises the strong residuals, Peugeot higher equipment levels.
 Peugeot has the better economy, by a tad, but the Up falls into lower insurance groups.
 The two trade places for value in several key areas.

-Although Peugeot says it intends to stop heavy discounting of its vehicles as it pursues a more upscale image for its cars, you just know that a 108 is going to lose an awful lot more of your hard earned cash in depreciation than the Up.
-VWs simily lose value slower than many rivals.
+Although Peugeot says it intends to stop heavy discounting of its vehicles as it pursues a more upscale image for its cars, you just know that a 108 is going to lose an awful lot more of your hard-earned cash in depreciation than the Up.
+VWs similarly lose value slower than many rivals.

 But if you get your kicks from personalisation, the Peugeot will grab you a lot faster than the Up.
 Between cool colours, graphics packages, snazzy seat trim and that folding fabric roof option (£850, from Active models upward) it just feels a little better-equipped than the Up.